 Canyon Endurace AL 7.0 disc

 Read the review: Canyon Endurance AL 7.0 disc

 As the AL name denotes, this is the highest-specced aluminium version of Canyon’s Endurace bike.
 Made with 6000 aluminium, the frame is light – the whole bike comes in at 8.2kg, which is actually lighter than some carbon bikes we’ve tested.

 It’s a big claim but the German company has always managed to offer a staggering number of options at a mind-boggling number of price points.
 Happily, though, the lower price point and aluminium frame don’t necessarily mean a compromise in quality or enjoyment.

 Specialized Allez Elite

 The Specialized Allez Elite forms part of the Allez range which has dominated the ‘first bike’ market for years.

 The 2020 version of the Allez Elite is lighter than previous models which is, according to Specialized, feel better when you’re climbing up a hill, but it’s also essential when you’re carrying your bike up to the 5th floor.
 The lighter bike has stronger tyres, Fact carbon forks and the bike can still adopt the slammed position, which can match its more aggressive partner that is the Tarmac.

 Read the reviews: Boardman Road Sport (previous model)

-Boardman Road Sport is a triple butted 6061 alloy frame completed with a lightweight carbon fork and alloy steerer – typical at this price point.
+Boardman SLR 8.9 alloy is a 6061 alloy frame completed with a lightweight carbon fork and steerer.
 What is nice about this frame, however, is the smooth welds at the seatstay and head tube joins, which really helps make the entry-level bike look like a mid-level machine.
 It even has partial internal cable routing to help clean up the frame.